Interactive Dashboard Example

 What makes this executive dashboard structure effective

-It starts with decision structure.
+It begins with decision structure.

 In practice, that often means: